Deputy Mayor of London for Business

 The Deputy Mayor of London for Business is a position appointed by the Mayor of London.
-The inaugural holder of the Deputy Mayor of London for Business and Enterprise office, Kit Malthouse, was appointed by Mayor Boris Johnson.
-He was succeeded by Rajesh Agrawal, the current officeholder and the position renamed to Deputy Mayor of London for Business.
+The inaugural holder of the Deputy Mayor of London for Business and Enterprise office, Kit Malthouse, was appointed by Mayor Boris Johnson in 2012.
+He was succeeded by Rajesh Agrawal, and the position renamed to Deputy Mayor of London for Business.
+Agrawal stepped down in November 2023 after he was selected to stand as an MP.
+He was replaced by Howard Dawber as Deputy Mayor of London for Business and Growth the next month.